 The role accents play largely depends on the language and how easy these are to insert from the standard keyboard in the targeted country.
 While “é”, “à”, “ù” and “è” can be inserted by pressing a single key in French; “ô”, “ë”, “ê”, “â” need to be inserted by pressing an accent key and the letter afterwards.
 The effect of this certainly shows in the search volume of keywords containing those accents (see below):

 Some characters carry accent marks that are considered as different letters.
 Nevertheless, keyboard layout still impacts the search results.
 One of the best examples is Spanish.
 Spaniards have keyboards with the “ñ” and therefore tend to search more for keywords containing this letter than their American homologues.

-Some other languages, such as Portuguese, don’t have keyboards with accented letters and it seems that the use of the accents doesn’t depend on the keyboard but more on the accent themselves.
+Some other languages, such as Portuguese, do not have keyboards with accented letters and it seems that the use of the accents does not depend on the keyboard but more on the accent themselves.
 Words with “-ão” tend to have a better search volume than the ones with the dropped accent.
 It is also the case for “-ões”.
 However, words containing “ê”, “ú”, “á” for example show better search volume when the accent is dropped.

 The accent determines the meaning of identical words

 Some languages contain words where the spelling is essentially the same, but where accents (or no accents) determine the meaning of the word.
 For example, check out the extreme case of Vietnamese below: